Skin cancer types: Squamous cell carcinoma symptoms

 A nail can disappear for many reasons, including an HPV infection, which can cause squamous cell carcinoma.

-What color is squamous cell carcinoma skin cancer?
+What color is squamous cell skin cancer?

 Red or pink (most common)